dantasfiles/AmplifyMultiTenant3/README.md

-This is an example of a simple multi-tenant AWS Amplify application using React Native
+This is **Method 3: Virtual Cognito Groups** for creating multi-tenant AWS Amplify application using React Native.

 See the associated post for instructions and documentation